 Sales to List Price ratio for December 2013 was 98.4% which is expected in such a highly sought out area.
 Looking for a wonderful home here?
 Well, Phyllis Frankel Realty Group could very well have the listing you are looking for!

 Our homes should always serve as our safe havens, yet they are the location of millions of emergency visits, injuries and deaths across the country every year.
-Although there is nothing we can do to protect our family all of the time, there are a few things we should all do to ensure our homes for sale in Nocatee are safe and protected.
+Although there is nothing we can do to protect our family all of the time, there are a few things we should all do to ensure our homes from Phyllis Frankel Realty Group are safe and protected.

 In particular, all families should have the following:

 Fire extinguishers – Fire extinguishers should be placed on every level of the home, as well as in the kitchen and the garage.
 But before you set your fire extinguishers in place, take your family to the back yard to hold a lesson in fire extinguishers.
 Give each member of the family an opportunity to work the fire extinguisher so in an emergency they will be able to quickly and easily operate it.
 Check the expiration date on the fire extinguishers and make a note to replace them before they expire.

 Carbon monoxide detector – Carbon monoxide detectors are a must for every home, regardless of whether your home is brand new or 100 years old.
 Carbon monoxide detectors should be located on every level of your home and should be tested regularly to ensure they are in proper working order.
 Most carbon monoxide detectors are powered through an electrical outlet, and they also have a batter backup in case of a power outage.